 Here are a few tips for people who want to keep their cat care budget low.

-Know the difference between giving your cat the best and buying things because they makes you feel like a good cat parent.
+Know the difference between giving your cat the best and buying things because they makes you feel like a good cat owner.

 There’s a whole world of cat care products that only exist to make people feel like they’re doing something good.
 These items can be fun, but they’re certainly not necessary and most of the time, they are more enjoyable for the human than the cat who’s receiving them.